topiwalaj/topiwalaj/README.md

 I recently graduated from York University.
 During my studies, I had the opportunity to work on various projects.

-I am currently working as a Freelancer.
+I am currently working as a Freelancer and a Shift Supervisor at Tim Hortons.

 ### Education & Projects